andyjwest/test-pages/public/posts/hotfix/uwcombat.md

 These suffication rules are for DMs who are looking for ways to challenge players outside of hit point damaging mechanics.
 They are only recommended for experienced DMs and players looking to increase the challenge level and variance of encounters in the world.
 In a scenario where you *are* a DM looking to up the ante, these rules can provide a much needed shakeup to bring more threat to encounters underwater.

-> #### Swimming Rules Hotfix: Learning to Swim/Climb
+> ### Swimming Rules Hotfix: Learning to Swim/Climb
-> >#### Swimming
 >While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
 At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
 Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.
 >
 > A character proficient in the Athletics skill has a a climb speed and swim speed equal to their movement speed -5.

 This hotfix looks to bolster non-magical characters.
 By adding in a built in swim and climb speed to skills, character classes that naturally gravitate towards strength and dexterity now have more tools at their disposal to be the star of the show.
 Naturaly swim speeds and climb speeds offer classes that normally lack spells to aid in exploration could need a bit of love to have more say in how the adventure goes.

 This hotfix should work great at tables looking to give the martial classes a little more to do out of combat and close a bit of the gab between the two styles.
 I'd avoid it if a thief is present at the table, as the change lessens the power they get from their Second Story Work feature.
+Otherwise, martial characters can gain a huge amount of versatility in environment navigation with this change.

 ### Concluding Thoughts